dumadoniagara/Project-Management-System/README.md

 # Project-Management-System

-(Web app to ease you manage your projects with agile methodology with your partners)
+(Web application to ease manage your projects with your partners based on agile methodology)

 Stack technologies :
 - Node.js (express)